xyephy/sv2-tp/doc/stratum-v2.md

 ### Mempool monitoring

-The current design calls `CreateNewBlock()` internally every `-sv2interval` seconds.
-We then broadcast the resulting block template if fees have increased enough to make it worth the overhead (`-sv2feedelta`).
-A pool may have additional rate limiting in place.
+The Template Provider uses Bitcoin Core's `waitNext()` IPC method to efficiently monitor for new block templates.
+New templates are broadcast when either a new block is found or fees have increased by at least `-sv2feedelta` satoshis.

 This is better than the Stratum v1 model of a polling call to the `getblocktemplate` RPC.
-It avoids (de)serializing JSON, uses an encrypted connection and only sends data over the wire if fees increased.
+It avoids (de)serializing JSON, uses an encrypted connection and only sends data over the wire when necessary (new block or sufficient fee increase).

 But it's still a poll based model, as opposed to the push based approach whenever a new block arrives.
 It would be better if a new template is generated